ederclayton/desafio-o-boticario/README.md

 # Challenge Boticário Group

-The ideia is create a Cashback system, where the amount will be made available as a credit for the next purchase from the dealership in Boticário.
+The ideia is to create a Cashback system, where the amount will be made available as a credit for the next purchase.
 This API Rest was made using NodeJS and MongoDB.

 ```
 OBS: This software is part of a programming test, so everything that has been implemented is fictionalized.